GANDHI’s TEN STEPS TO HAPPINESS?

 “I offer you peace.
 I offer you love.
 I offer you friendship.
 I see your beauty.
 I hear your need.
 I feel your feelings.
 My wisdom flows from the highest Source.
 I salute that Source in you.
 Let us work together.
 For unity and peace.” –Mahatma Gandhi

-Rabindranath Tagore a poet, 1913 Nobel Prize winner first called Gandhi a Mahatma or a great soul.
-He said at “Gandhiji’s call India blossomed forth to new greatness, just as once before, in earlier times, when Buddha proclaimed the truth, of fellow feeling and compassion among all living creatures”.
+Rabindranath Tagore, a poet, and 1913 Nobel Prize winner, first called Gandhi a Mahatma or a great soul.
+He said, “Gandhiji’s call India blossomed to new greatness, just as before, in earlier times, when Buddha proclaimed the truth, of fellow feeling and compassion among all living creatures”.

 Known also as “BAPU”, Father of INDIA.

 Gandhiji’s life story is full of courage, determination and religious willpower.

-His timeless message still holds true to combat injustice and cruelty with the means of love and truth.
+His timeless message still holds true to combat injustice and cruelty through love and truth.

 His message can be used to solve today’s social, political and ecological problems.

-Mahatma Gandhi taught us that we can bring harmony to our world by becoming champions of LOVE and PEACE, he led by example in following the Ten virtues and principles of LIFE which we can incorporate in our daily practices to create more Happiness.
+Mahatma Gandhi taught us that we can bring harmony to our world by becoming champions of LOVE and PEACE.
+He led by example in following the Ten virtues and principles of LIFE which we can incorporate into our daily practices to create more Happiness.

 1. “Where there is LOVE, there is LIFE”.

 “Gandhi is unique in political history.
-He has invented an entirely new and humane technique for the liberation struggle of an oppressed people and carried it out with the greatest energy and devotion.
-The moral influence which he has exercised upon thinking people through civilized world may be far more durable than would appear likely in our present age, with its exaggeration of brute force… We are fortunate and should be grateful that fate has bestowed upon us so luminous a contemporary- a beacon to the generations to come”. – Albert Einstein for more information
+He invented an entirely new and humane technique for the liberation struggle of oppressed people and carried it out with the greatest energy and devotion.
+The moral influence which he has exercised upon thinking people through the civilized world may be far more durable than would appear likely in our present age, with its exaggeration of brute force… We are fortunate and should be grateful that fate has given us a luminous contemporary- a beacon to future generations”. – Albert Einstein for more information

 2. “An eye for an eye will only make the whole world blind.”